 Students examine language and its relationship to developing literacy.
 Students develop an awareness of social and cultural language differences, language acquisition of young children, assessment and intervention of language and communication, facilitation of literacy, and the relationship of oral language to the development of writing and reading.
-Five (5) hours of
+Five (5) hours of clinical observation and study of young children's language and literacy is required.
+Prerequisites: PSY 201

-Teaching of Reading/Writing
+Teaching of Reading and Writing